Perimenopause and IBS: 2 Common Causes and Solutions

 Can Menopause Cause Irritable Bowel Syndrome?

 No, perimenopause or menopause will not lead to irritable bowel syndrome.
 However, when the digestive system gets affected due to the changing hormone levels, a woman can be affected with IBS.
 Moreover, in those with IBS before, the symptoms could intensify in the menopause transition phase.
-IBS can be of three kinds – IBS-C (constipation), IBS-D (diarrhea), and IBS-M (mixed, combination of constipation and diarrhea).
+IBS can be of three kinds – IBS-C (constipation), IBS-D (diarrhea), and IBS-M (combination of constipation and diarrhea).

 Common Causes for Digestive Issues and IBS-like Symptoms in Menopause